phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [bootimage]: https://github.com/phil-opp/bootimage

-If you are interested in building your own bootloader, check out our “[Booting]” posts, where we explain in detail how a bootloader is built.
+If you are interested in building your own bootloader: Stay tuned, a set of posts on this topic is already planned! <!-- , check out our “_[Writing a Bootloader]_” posts, where we explain in detail how a bootloader is built. -->

-[Booting]: TODO

 ### The Multiboot Standard